firebears-frc/flagpole/README.md

 # flagpole
-Arduino programs for our Neopixel flag
+Arduino programs for our Neopixel flag.

+Actually, this runs on a Trinket Pro from Adafruit.